williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 Each public key is identified by a `kid` attribute, which corresponds with the `kid` claim in the [ID token header](#claims-in-the-header-section).

+The ID token and the access token are signed by an RSA private key.
+Okta publishes the corresponding public key and adds a public-key identifier `kid` in the ID token header.
+To minimize the effects of key rotation, your application should check the `kid`, and if it has changed, check the `jwks_uri` value in the [well-known configuration](#openid-connect-metadata) for a new public key and `kid`.

+All applications must roll over keys for adequate security.
+Be sure to include key rollover in your implementation.

 <span class="api-uri-template api-uri-get"><span class="api-label">GET</span> /oauth2/v1/keys</span>

 ~~~json